 - Student leaders host tailored health and wellbeing programs focusing on healthy relationships, mental health, personal responsibility, financial fitness and physical wellbeing.

-If you don’t want to live on-campus, we have information about off-campus accommodation options as well.
-This includes an off-campus accommodation database for students looking for share or rental accommodation close to campus.
+If you don’t want to live on-campus, we have information about off-campus accommodation options for students looking for shared or rental accommodation close to campus.

 The following organisations also offer supported accommodation to disadvantaged youth engaged in study and/or training: